sonila15/leaflet-challenge/README.md

 * Include popups that provide additional information about the earthquake when its associated marker is clicked.
 * Create a legend that will provide context for your map data.

+### Deployment
+The application is deployed on GitHub Pages at https://sonila15.github.io/leaflet-challenge/.
+The source code is available in the repository at https://github.com/sonila15/leaflet-challenge/.